efahsl/vega-developer-workshop-for-tv-apps/workshop_steps/3_create_3_screen_app.md

 We will use the following prompt, make sure you read it all.
 The benefit of using prompts is that we can use natural language to describe the experience we want to build, while still specifying some technical direction and details.
 Prompt:

 ```
 I want to update HomeScreen to list movie content titles that the user can watch.
 It will contain a single row of content that we will first retrieve via a fetch call to: https://raw.githubusercontent.com/efahsl/scrap-tv-feed/refs/heads/main/catalog-fullUrls-720p.json.
 Check the data structure from the API.
 The content should be displayed as 16:9 thumbnail images in a FlatList that should be focusable via d-pad remote control and look OK when viewed far away at 10 foot.
+Set the default focus to the first item in the list.

 Use the thumbnail image (not the poster image) for display, and each item should be about 400px wide (and thus 225px tall).
 I also want a small header above my content row called "Latest Releases".
 Pressing the item should result in just a console log statement for now.
 I'd like a white 4px border around the actively focused element.